Renato1818/ll_hl_verif/HowToUse.md

 ## Vercors

-Go to the .pvl folder
+Go to the folder src/verif_vercors and choose a desing folder

     vercors-1 --silicon *.pvl